 In the event that a student received a failing grade or withdraws from any course, the student must repeat the course or complete an equivalent course with a passing grade in order to graduate.
-Students will be charged a \$750 course repeat fee for any course that must be retaken.
+Students will be charged the actual course cost for any course that must be retaken.